 Fellows meet monthly during the academic year, rotating between campus meetings, community meetings, and design thinking sessions at the Mission Partners’ office in Bethesda, Md.
 One required meeting will occur on campus during the summer break.
 In addition to the Design Thinking process, fellows will participate in mutuality meals and field visits in the community to collect research and prototype solutions.
 Each Social Innovation Fellow will receive a $1,000 stipend.

-For more information about the Social Impact Fellowship Program, contact Wendy Bolger, Director of the Center for Innovation & Entrepreneurship, at email@example.com or join us at the IDEA Space at Loyola Notre Dame Library.
+For more information about the Social Impact Fellowship Program, contact Wendy Bolger, Director of the Center for Innovation & Entrepreneurship, at email@example.com.